St. Catherine's Academy: Extracurricular activities

 St. Catherine’s competes in the Parochial Athletic League (PAL) in three sports: flag football, volleyball and basketball.
-The school has won championships in all three sports (basketball — 2006-2007; flag football — 2003-2004; volleyball — 2001-2002).
 The music program is among the oldest ongoing programs in Orange County, with over 70 years in existence.
 In addition to weekly music classes, students can take individual guitar and piano lessons.
 The school’s band, The Marching Knights, participates in local parades and concerts.

 Popular culture

-St Catherine's Academy was used for exterior shots in the 1955 movie The Private War of Major Benson, where cadets filled every role other than the principal roles, including all of the extras as well as many other, insignificant parts.
+St Catherine's Academy was used for most exterior shots in the 1955 movie The Private War of Major Benson, where cadets filled every role other than the principal speaking roles, including all of the extras.